Eventhyn/EVDSRNet./README.md

 # Performance
 ![alt text](images/Performance.png)
-Since there is no joint super-resolution and denoising model for video input at the time when the paper is written.
-We chose a straightforward solution to set the baseline comparison for our method: Denoise-then-SR.
+Since there is no joint super-resolution and denoising model for video input at the time when the paper is written, we chose a straightforward solution to set the baseline comparison for our method: Denoise-then-SR.

 The denoising methods selected are FastDVDNet and VRT-De, where FastDVDNet is an efficient solution that balances between performance and computation cost and VRT-De is the best method in terms of reconstruction quality at the time.